 Wealthfront, Betterment, and M1 Finance each offer a unique set of features.
 If you are trying to determine which firm will best serve your needs, here are my thoughts:

 The mobile-friendly design, goal-based investment recommendations, and free ongoing financial advice are my favorite features offered by Betterment.
 I also believe that the ETF recommendations made by Betterment (including the optional Socially Responsible portfolio) are slightly more advanced than those made by Wealthfront.
 When you combine these features with Betterment’s Tax-Coordinated Portfolio, you can understand why Betterment is the largest robo-advisor in this comparison.

 The current one year of free service promotion will reduce the management fee, and the $5,000 annual fee limit will appeal to investors with large account balances (in excess of $2,000,000).

 M1 Finance has only been around since 2016, so the platform is still growing and features are being added on a regular basis.
 Despite being the newest robo-advisor on the block, the M1 Finance team has created something entirely unique.
 Instead of trying to replicate Betterment or Wealthfront, they have created a flexible and highly customizable platform.

 M1 finance is the best robo-advisor for investors who are looking to actively manage their investment portfolio.
-Hands down, M1 Finance beats both Betterment and Wealthfront in portfolio customization and the number of available investments.
-When you also consider the fact that it’s 40% cheaper than both competitors for account balances over $100,000 (0.15% vs 0.25%), it’s hard to beat.
+Hands down, M1 Finance beats both Betterment and Wealthfront in portfolio customization and the number of available investments because M1 allows to you invest in diversified ETF portfolios (similar to Betterment and Wealthfront), as well as individual stocks and ETFs.

 But it’s not only affluent investors who should consider Wealthfront.
 The $15,000 free management offer is designed to attract investors who are just getting started.
 Wealthfront obviously hopes that these investors will stay with the service and build substantial wealth over time